plutoniumm/cquicc/projects/redpitaya-server/Readme.md

 # RedPitaya LocalServer
 ## Run
 Add whatever scripts/programs need to be run to `runner.sh`.
 It will be called everytime `/plot` is POST to.
-And every second send.csv will be sent
+And every second spingrid.csv will be sent

 ## Todo
 - Add toaster